AztecProtocol/aztec-v1/packages/weierstrudel/README.md

 ### **Benchmarks**

-Gas estimates can be obtained by running `npm run benchmark`.
+Gas estimates can be obtained by running `yarn benchmark`.
 For reference, the scalar multiplication precompile costs `40,000` gas per point.
 This is excluding the overheads of having to make a contract call per point when using the precompiles, as well as calling the point addition precompile to combine points into a single sum.

 | Number of points | Approximate gas cost (average of 10 runs) | Cost per point |
 | ---------------- | ----------------------------------------- | -------------- |